A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: A new ratio to describe RMT: ratio of next nearest neighbor energy spacing

-However, in order to compare different results from different systems, the energy levels will need an unfolding procedure, which is not convenient when large enough statistics is not available.

-To get rid of the dependence on the local density of states, it is convenient to look at the distribution of the ratio of two adjacent energy level spacings \cite{ratiosta,MBLSPT} $ r_{n}=\frac{s_{n}}{s_{n+1}} $ which distributes around $1$.
+However, in order to compare different results from different systems, the energy levels will need an unfolding procedure, which is not convenient when large enough statistics is not available To get rid of the dependence on the local density of states, it is convenient to look at the distribution of the ratio of two adjacent energy level spacings \cite{ratiosta,MBLSPT} $r_{n}=s_{n}/s_{n+1}$ which distributes around $1$.
 This quantity has the advantage that it requires no unfolding since ratios of consecutive level spacings are independent of the local density of states.

 By considering $3\times3$ matrices system, the authors in \cite{ratiosta} obtained the Wigner-like surmises of the ratio of consecutive level spacings distribution